How to watch films on the JPT Virtual Cinema

-Thank you for considering watching one of our JPT virtual screenings!
+Thank you for considering watching one of our JPT Virtual Cinema screenings!
 The way it works is we partner with different film studios/distributors to host virtual screenings, so depending on the film there may be more or different options to watch (such as a dedicated app that could be accessed by a smart tv or device attached to your tv.)

 All of our virtual film offerings may be viewed on any desktop computer, laptop, tablet/IPad, or smart phone with an internet connection.